 Emergency preparedness and resilience: Community-based fact sheets, 2014

-The focus for this analysis, however, is on community-level fact sheets that highlight results on preparedness and resilience.
-Each fact sheet outlines the following: risk awareness and anticipated sources of help in an emergency or disaster; prior lifetime experience with a major emergency or disaster; emergency planning, precautionary and fire safety behaviours; and, social networks and sense of belonging.
-The fact sheets are divided into five regions: the Atlantic provinces, Quebec, Ontario, the Prairie provinces and British Columbia.Note 1 There are 63 community-level fact sheets, and there is one additional fact sheet per province with results from residents of smaller communities.
+These fact sheets highlight residents' risk awareness and anticipated sources of help in an emergency or disaster; prior lifetime experience with a major emergency or disaster; emergency planning, precautionary and fire safety behaviours, and; social networks and sense of belonging to the community.